The 5 best vitamins and supplements to support men’s health

 Even if you eat the perfect diet, it can be difficult to get all the vitamins and minerals recommended to by the FDA for long term health.
 Read on to learn about five important vitamins and supplements men of any age should consider.

 American men consume more calories than are needed for survival: according to the US Center for Disease Control, men put away a whopping 2,475 calories per day on average.
 That being the case, you would think men would also be getting enough essential vitamins and nutrients to support great health.

 Due to genetics, location, food availability, and lifestyle, everyone has unique nutritional needs.
 For instance, if a person consumes a lot of leafy greens, they might have adequate potassium levels.
 But if that same person rarely gets any direct sunlight, he could be lacking in vitamin D.

 For this reason, multivitamins are not always the best solution for solving vitamin and mineral deficiencies.
-A more personalized approach provides the proper supplementation for your individual profile without overdoing certain ones you may not need, preventing an excess.
+A more personalized approach provides the proper supplementation for your individual profile without overdoing certain ones you may not need.

 There are other factors that help determine what nutritional supplementation you might need, such as family history, activity level, and stress levels.
 In addition, variables like alcohol intake, caffeine consumption, and even travel can play a role.
 For example, those that consume alcohol in excess are at particularly high risk of having B vitamin deficiencies.

 There are thousands of products on the market, but we’ve done the exhaustive research to identify the five key supplements that can help men address common deficiencies, and the highest priorities.
 If you want to look, feel, and perform your best, these supplements are worth checking out.